 - Core Wireless v.
 LG.
 Represented Core Wireless regarding smartphone user interface inventions and obtained a favorable jury verdict that all accused LG devices infringed and that all asserted claims were not invalid as well as seven-figure damages.

 - Direct Technologies LLC v.
 Electronic Arts Inc. et al. Won a unanimous defense verdict for Electronic Arts in jury trial on copyright claim related to The Sims 3, the third installment in the company’s best-selling series of life simulation games.
 Also won summary judgment for Electronic Arts on companion claim for alleged trade secret misappropriation and secured affirmance of that ruling by U.S. Court of Appeals for the Ninth Circuit.

 - In re Certain Electrical Connectors, Components Thereof, and Products Containing the Same.
 Defended Bosch, Foxconn, and Hon Hai before the U.S. International Trade Commission in patent infringement matter relating to automotive body control modules.

-- Implicit Networks, Inc. v.
-Juniper Networks, Inc. Represented defendant Juniper in a lawsuit brought by Implicit alleging infringement of patents relating to a method for processing data in a computer network, securing a double summary judgment ruling that all asserted patent claims against Juniper were both invalid and not infringed.
+- Implicit Networks v.
+Juniper Networks.
+Represented defendant Juniper in a lawsuit brought in the U.S. District Court for the Northern District of California by Implicit Networks alleging infringement of patents relating to a method for processing data in a computer network, securing a double summary judgment ruling that all asserted patent claims against Juniper were both invalid and not infringed.